planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Recover

 This is for life and death situations well beyond the ordinary stitching of wounds.
-Recover Checks <span class="smallcaps">Focus</span> vs. local Travel Difficulty or a Fallen patient’s negative Mettle, whichever is greater.
+Recover Checks FOCUS vs. local Travel Difficulty, a Fallen patient’s negative Mettle, or the Disease Difficulty – whichever is greater.
 Success only stabilizes the patient.
 Spending all Edge clears one Status: either Shaken, Broken, or Fallen.
-Failure inflicts a new Shaken/Broken/Fallen Status. if the patient already has all three, they die.
+Failure inflicts a new Status from that list.
+If the patient already has all three, they die.

-**Check:** <span class="smallcaps">Focus</span> vs. Travel Difficulty or negative Mettle.
+**Check:** FOCUS vs. Travel/Disease Difficulty or negative Mettle.

 {: .outcomes }